gerekper/ganjaking/wp-content/plugins/groovy-menu/readme.txt

 == Changelog ==

 Visit [Changelog](https://grooni.com/docs/groovy-menu/changelog/) from our [Knowledge Base](https://grooni.com/docs/groovy-menu/)

+= 2.6.1 =
+* Add: Option for additional menu that allow to show submenu on click or hover.
+* Add: Added option to set own font for additional menu.
+* Add: Added compatibility with Bricks page builder.
+* Fix: Error Message deprecated $render_slug on PHP 8+

 = 2.6.0 =
 * Improve: The plugin has been highly optimized, the size of the main frontend.js file has been reduced by more than 3 times.